AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/valueSelects.rst

 Creating a value select
 -----------------------

-In Calculator Engine V2, you can create 2 different kinds of value selects:
+In Engine V2, you can create 2 different kinds of value selects:

 * Simple value select; and
 * Multi-level value select (documentation coming soon), of which there are two types: